Thomas Fire Lawsuits

 UPDATE: WE ARE NO LONGER ACCEPTING NEW THOMAS FIRE CLAIMS

 We are the California wildfire claim experts.
-We are already handling thousands of California wildfire claims, including claims involving the Thomas Fire, the Camp Fire, Zogg Fire, Kincade Fire, Woolsey Fire, Bobcat Fire, Mountain View Fire and Glass Fire.
+We are already handling thousands of California wildfire claims, including claims involving the Thomas Fire, the Camp Fire, Zogg Fire, Kincade Fire, Woolsey Fire, Bobcat Fire, Mountain View Fire Dixie Fire, and Fly Fire.

 Investigators determined that Southern California Edison (SCE) power lines started the Thomas Fire in 2017.
 Utilities can be held liable for damages caused by fires they were responsible for in California.
 You may be eligible for financial compensation if you or a loved one was injured or killed by, or had property damaged or destroyed by the Thomas Fire.
 Call us today at 800-718-4658 for a free consultation.
 We handle Thomas Fire cases on a contingency basis, meaning there is no charge for our services until and unless we obtain a recovery.